bmdavis419/gpt-5-cfg-testing/README.md

-# GPT-5 can't do parallel tool calls with CFG schemas????
+# GPT-5 can't do parallel tool calls with CFG schemas

-_this is not exhaustive and should not be taken as a comprehensive test of the GPT-5 CFG tool call functionality._

 I've run 50+ tests today, and I have not gotten GPT-5 to do a single parallel tool call with a CFG schema.
-I have zero clue why this is happening.

 Explanations are below; labeled screenshots are provided at the bottom.